vatpac-technology/sops/docs/worldflight/Aerodromes/sydneydep.md

     <figcaption>An example of the Coordinator layout</figcaption>
 </figure>

 If three strips are already present below a respective bar, any subsequent aircraft who request pushback must be instructed to remain on the Coordinator frequency, and an estimated delay given if known.
+Place these strips in the **Cleared Bay Queue**, but above the respective `MONITOR GROUND` bars.
+The bottom-most strip is always at the front of any queue.

 !!! example
     **QFA452**: "Sydney Coordinator, Qantas 452, bay 5, request pushback"